 The slaughter on both sides was so horrendous that no rational person could conceive of another such conflict.
-Just to make sure, they even negotiated a treaty to outlaw war forever: the now infamous Kellogg-Briand Pact signed of 1928, which was intended to renounce war, with all disputes peacefully settled in the future.
+Just to make sure, they even negotiated a treaty to outlaw war forever: the now-infamous Kellogg-Briand Pact signed in 1928, which was intended to renounce war, with all disputes peacefully settled in the future.

-Tragically, twenty years after the end of the first Great War, the world was back at it on a scale that dwarfed all earlier wars.
+Tragically, 20 years after the end of the first Great War, the world was back at it on a scale that dwarfed all earlier wars.

 If you think we've missed something indispensable -- and surely we have -- let us know.